James Conlon

 Music Director

 James Conlon has been LA Opera's Richard Seaver Music Director since 2006.
-As of the end of the 203/24 season, he has conducted 469 performances with the company, including 68 operas by 32 different composers.
+As of the end of the 2023/24 season, he had conducted 469 performances with the company, including 68 operas by 32 different composers.

 James Conlon, internationally recognized as one of today’s most versatile and respected conductors, has cultivated a vast symphonic, operatic and choral repertoire.
 Since his 1974 debut with the New York Philharmonic, he has conducted virtually every major American and European symphony orchestra, and at many of the world’s leading opera houses including the Metropolitan Opera.
 Through worldwide touring, an extensive discography and filmography, numerous writings, television appearances, and guest speaking engagements, Conlon is one of classical music’s most recognized and prolific figures.